davefowler/prosemirror-suggestion-mode-examples/README.md

 # ProseMirrorSuggestions

-A ProseMirror extension that implements a "suggestion mode" similar to Google Docs' track changes feature.
+A ProseMirror extension that implements a "suggestion mode" method to track and show changes similar to Google Docs', but inspired more by [Ink and Switch's Diffs](https://www.inkandswitch.com/patchwork/notebook/04/).
 This extension allows users to make suggested edits that can be reviewed, accepted, or rejected later.

+## Design choices

+For simplicity this is not really a diffing capability where you can input two different versions and see the changes.
+Instead if a user makes changes with a suggestion mode enabled, the changes are stored as extra markup on the document.
+It's not really version control, it's just a way to make suggestions.

 ## Features